dpca/whats-free/README.md

 ## Calendar configuration

 Create a `src/calendar.json` file with information about the calendars you wish to watch.
-It should contain a list of calendar objects, each having an `id` and `name` field:
+It should contain a list of calendar objects having `id`, `name`, and `group` fields:

 ```
 [
   {
     "id": "XXXXXXXXXX@resource.calendar.google.com",
-    "name": "Example room 1"
+    "name": "Example room 1",
+    "group": "8th floor"
   },
   ...
 ]